Mos6502DIP/telepy/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.

 # Planned updates